ReactiveX/rxjs/doc/observable.md

 It is not a coincidence that `observable.subscribe` and `subscribe` in `Observable.create(function subscribe(observer) {...})` have the same name.
 In the library, they are different, but for practical purposes you can consider them conceptually equal.

-This shows how a `subscribe` calls are not at all shared among multiple Observers of the same Observable.
+This shows how `subscribe` calls are not shared among multiple Observers of the same Observable.
 When calling `observable.subscribe` with an Observer, the function `subscribe` in `Observable.create(function subscribe(observer) {...})` is run for that given Observer.
-Each call to `observable.subscribe` triggers its own independent for that given Observer.
+Each call to `observable.subscribe` triggers its own independent setup for that given Observer.

 <span class="informal">Subscribing to an Observable is like calling a function, providing callbacks where the data will be delivered to.</span>